 That being said, it’s also important to consider nuances in the same language—for example, the difference between the English spoken in the UK and the US.
-For instance, if your store sold baby accessories and clothing, and you sell dummies (as they are known in the UK) within your product range, consider that in the US they go by pacifiers.
+For instance, if your store sold baby accessories and clothing and sell dummies (as they are known in the UK) within your product range, consider that they go by pacifiers in the US.

 It may seem quite insignificant, but these seemingly small differences can make a big difference to your conversion rates.

-In any country, the customer experience you offer must be one that is easy and pleasant.
-However, if you hope to gain any traction in foreign markets, your levels of service must go to another level.
+In any country, the customer experience you offer must be easy and pleasant.
+However, if you hope to gain any traction in foreign markets, your service levels must go to another level.

 Customers that buy from businesses overseas are naturally wary, which means it’s essential to display your authenticity, professionalism, and trustworthiness.

-Your staff must be highly trained, mainly if you’re operating in areas that speak different languages since they’ll need to able to deal with any queries or problems you customers might face.
+Your staff must be highly trained, mainly if you’re operating in areas that speak different languages since they’ll need to deal with any queries or problems you customers might face.

 However, as we’ve already mentioned, so long as you’re willing to do the research we’ve talked about in this article, there’s no reason that your business can’t be an international success.